Axiomatic-AI/lean-qkd/README.md

 **Prerequisites:**
 - Python ≥ 3.7
-- Graphviz:
+- Graphviz: Download and install from [graphviz.org/download](https://graphviz.org/download/)
-  - macOS: `brew install graphviz`
+  - macOS users with Homebrew can use: `brew install graphviz`
-  - Linux: `sudo apt-get install graphviz graphviz-dev`
+  - Linux users can use: `sudo apt-get install graphviz graphviz-dev`

 **Setup:**